maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-The-recent-rise-of-diffusion-based-models.md

 *Samples generated conditioned on: caption, text embedding and image embedding.
 Source: [https://arxiv.org/pdf/2204.06125.pdf](https://arxiv.org/pdf/2204.06125.pdf)*

-Authors tested two model classes for the prior: autoregressive model and diffusion model.
-This post will cover only the diffusion prior, as it was deemed better performing than autoregressive, especially from computational point of view.
-For the training of the prior a decoder-only Transformer model was chosen.
+The authors tested two model classes for the prior: the autoregressive model and the diffusion model.
+This post will cover only the diffusion prior, as it was deemed better performing than autoregressive, especially from a computational point of view.
+For the training of prior, a decoder-only Transformer model was chosen.
 It was trained by using a sequence of several inputs:

 - encoded text,
 - CLIP text embedding,
 - embedding for the diffusion timestep,
 - noised image embedding,

 with the goal of outputting an unnoised image embedding $$z_{i}$$.
-On the contrary to the way of training proposed by [Ho et al., 2020] covered in previous sections, predicting the unnoised image embedding directly instead of predicting the noise was a better fit.
+As opposed to the way of training proposed by Ho et al.[[7]](#citation-7) covered in previous sections, predicting the unnoised image embedding directly instead of predicting the noise was a better fit.
 So, remembering the previous formula for diffusion loss in a guided model

 $$
 L_{\text{diffusion}}=\mathbb{E}_{t, \mathbf{x}_{0}, \epsilon}\left[\left\|\epsilon-\epsilon_{\theta}\left(\mathbf{x}_{t}, t\mid y\right)\right\|^{2}\right],